DataGreed/datagreed.pro/_projects/listenable.markdown

       url: https://listenable.io
 ---

-Listenable is an audio-based learning platform that helps you learn new things while doing something else.
+Listenable is an audio-based learning platform that helps you learn new things while doing something else — commuting, running, doing housework, etc. With Listenable, you can build your learning playlist and listen to 5-minute audio lessons anytime, anywhere.

-todo: put the container above in yaml and render it automatically

-todo: as a part of a company Highbrow, inc

 ## iOS App